 Mafia island, Tanzania – A more ‘off the beaten track’ and quiet island.
 Especially popular for divers and famous for the whalesharks that pass here every year, giving you a chance to swim with one of the ocean’s biggest and most interesting creatures.

-Pemba island, Tanzania – is the smaller sister of Zanzibar and with few visitors.
-There’s a few lodges on the island and infrastructure underdeveloped.
+Pemba island, Tanzania – The smaller sister of Zanzibar and with few visitors.
+There’s a few lodges on the island and the infrastructure is underdeveloped.
 Making het island wilder and more exclusive.
 Just like the other islands, it’s perfect for water-activities like diving & snorkling.

 Tanzania is home to over 120 indiginous tribes, all with their own unique cultures and traditions.
 Some of the most famous tribes are the Maasai tribe with their colorfull clothing and the Hadzabe and their ‘hunter & gatherer’ style ways of life.

 Tanzania is a country with a very rich and versatile culture.
 Its culture is Swahili, an Arab/African mix.
 It has has been colonized by several countries, ‘resulting in arabic, english and german influences among other countries.
 Stone town (Zanzibar), is a good example of how the arabic culture left its stamp on Tanzania.

 In Tanzania there are also big Asian communities, particularly Indian, in towns and cities.
 Outside of the cities there are numerous tribes (over 120), all with their own cultures, traditions and beliefs.